geek-cookbook/geek-cookbook/manuscript/kubernetes/loadbalancer/k3s.md

 ---
+title: klipper loadbalancer with k3s
-description: k3s' lightweight loadbalancer
+description: klipper - k3s' lightweight loadbalancer
 ---

-# K3s Load Balancing
+# K3s Load Balancing with Klipper

 If your cluster is using K3s, and you have only one node, then you could be adequately served by the [built in "klipper" loadbalbancer provided with k3s](https://rancher.com/docs/k3s/latest/en/networking/#service-load-balancer).